Jurassic World (2015)

 There was a good portion of this movie where I felt like I was watching Godzilla rather than Jurassic World.
-Remember that Godzilla was quickly my most anticipated movie of 2014 and the movie that disappointed me the most.
+Remember that Godzilla was, at first, my most anticipated film of 2014 and the one that disappointed me the most.
 It was dark, long, and tedious.
 Jurassic World was none of those things.
 I had no intention of comparing these two movies before seeing this one.
-Still, the story of Jurassic World focuses on just one dinosaur, a genetically altered hybrid dinosaur called an Indominus Rex.
+Still, the story of Jurassic World focuses on just one dinosaur: a genetically altered hybrid called Indominus Rex.
 It is cool because this dinosaur seems virtually indestructible (much like Godzilla).
-When we are first introduced to this dinosaur, we see that it has severely cracked an unbreakable piece of glass.
-Likewise, long claw prints go to the top of his concrete walls, and he is nowhere to be found in his massive inhabitant.
-We realize then that this new creation of dinosaur is as intelligent as he is strong.
+When we first encounter this dinosaur, we see that it has severely cracked an unbreakable piece of glass.
+Likewise, long claw marks go up his concrete walls, and he is nowhere to be found in his massive habitat.
+We then realize that this newly created dinosaur is as intelligent as it is strong.

-The two protagonists are brothers Gray (a 5th or 6th grader probably) and his older brother Zach (a rising high school senior).
-Gray is an enthusiastic dinosaur fan, as is his little too cool brother (even if it’s not hip to show it).
+The two protagonists are brothers: Gray (a 5th- or 6th-grader, probably) and his older brother, Zach (a rising high school senior).
+Gray is an enthusiastic dinosaur fan, as is his little, too-cool brother (even if it’s not hip to show it).
 They get to travel to Jurassic World without their parents.
 Why?
-Because their Aunt Claire (Bryce Dallas Howard – The Help, 50/50) is the operations manager at the park.
-Claire has no skills or experience with children very early on.
-Her day-to-day duties at the park prohibit her from spending time with the boys, so she has her assistant Zara play tour guide and escort them around the park.
-It doesn’t take much time for the brothers to ditch Zara and do what they want to do when they want to do it.
+Because their Aunt Claire (Bryce Dallas Howard – The Help, 50/50) is the park’s operations manager.
+Claire had no skills or experience with children very early on.
+Her day-to-day duties at the park prohibit her from spending time with the boys, so she has her assistant, Zara, serve as tour guide and escort them around the park.
+It doesn’t take much time for the brothers to ditch Zara and do what they want, when they want to do it.

-If you were a fan of the first movie, see Jurassic World movie on the big screen.
+If you were a fan of the first movie, see Jurassic World on the big screen.
 I think you’ll enjoy it.
 The novelty has worn off, but you could do worse at the movies.
-It doesn’t have the scare factor, nor does it have novelty, but the story is entertaining in that it is the type of escape you often look for when attending the movies.
+It doesn’t have the scare factor or novelty, but the story is entertaining because it is the kind of escape you often look for at the movies.

 Plot 8/10